 This section summarizes potential impacts that could occur during the sediment removal proposed project in the Marsh and reuse of that material on the tern island.
 Dredging-related impacts are also described in detail in the July 2012 FEA.
 It is estimated that construction may take approximately two weeks.
-Construction is scheduled to occur before April 15, 2017 to avoid impacts to sensitive species.
+Construction is scheduled to occur between September 15, 2017 and April 15, 2018 to avoid impacts to sensitive species.
 Impacts from the "No Action" alternative are also summarized.